SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 Note: save content of the state 'configuration' inside the instance as text on your disk to be able, to restore it, it case needed or downgrading to the official version again!

-After downloading the BETA Version of the adapter, please manually proceed with uploading the adapter (this has to be done, after adapters are installed via Github) described here: https://www.iobroker.net/#de/documentation/tutorial/adapter.md?#uploadvonadapterdateien
+After downloading the BETA Version, please manually proceed with uploading the adapter (this has to be done, after adapters are installed via Github) described here: https://www.iobroker.net/#de/documentation/tutorial/adapter.md?#uploadvonadapterdateien

 - Added: Support for Websockets is now integrated.
 Adapter uses the faster Websockets if available.
 If not, the connection falls back to socket polling